Configuring Azure AD SCIM v2.0

 Then, copy and paste the Bearer Token from your Developer Dashboard into the Secret Token field.

 Click "Test Connection" to receive confirmation that your connection has been set up correctly.
 Then, select "Save" to persist the credentials.

 Make sure the group and user attribute mappings are enabled, and are mapping the correct fields.
 The default mapping should work, but your specific Azure setup may require you to add a custom mapping.

 5Assign users and groups to your application

-Confirm the "Provisioning Status" is set to "On" and that the "Scope" is set to "Sync all users and groups."
+Confirm the "Provisioning Status" is set to "On" and that the "Scope" is set to "Sync only assigned users and groups".

 Begin provisioning users and groups and witness realtime changes in your WorkOS Developer Dashboard.

 No emails are coming through for users from Azure.
 How do I get emails for my Azure users?

 Azure AD usually pulls the email from the mail attribute in Exchange.
 If your customer doesn't have this set up, they may need to configure configure attribute mapping in their SCIM app in Azure.
 They can use this tutorial from Microsoft.
 They'll want to map a known email attribute, such as UPN, to the